-Importance of the pre-crop in different cropping systems
+The importance of pre-crop effect in different cultivation systems

-The experiment consists of three eight-year crop rotations and is laid out in a split-plot design with two replicates.
+The experiment, placed at Borgeby Gård in Skåne in 1961, consists of three 8-year crop rotations and has the statistical structure "split-plot" with two repetitions.
 Every year in the crop rotation is represented.
-The experiment compares crop rotations with ley (two-year and one-year) and without ley.
-Depending on specialisation, the crop residues are ploughed under, burned, removed or left in the field.
+The experiment compares crop rotations with grassland (two and one years, respectively) and without grassland.
+It also compares what happens if the plant residues are ploughed, burned, removed or remain in the field.

-The experiment consists of seven six-year crop rotations and is laid out in a split-split-plot design with two replicates.
-Every year in the crop rotation is represented.
+The experiment has seven 6-year crop rotations and was established at Säby in Uppland in 1967.
+The statistical layout is split-split-plot with two repetitions and each year in the crop rotation is represented.
 Six of the seven crop rotations are monocultures of the spring crops wheat, oats and barley.
-Up to the end of 2011, the experiment had four nitrogen levels and in the monocultures the straw was tilled down or burned.
+Until 2011, the experiment had four nitrogen levels and in the monocultures the straw was ploughed in or burned.

-The experiment consists of three six-year crop rotations and is laid out in a split-split-plot design at Lanna and Säby and in a split-strip-plot design at Stenstugu.
-Every year in the crop rotation is represented, but there are no replicate crops in the crop rotation.
+Between the years 1965-1969, this experiment was established at Lanna in Västergötland, at Stenstugu on Gotland and at Säby in Uppland.
+The experiment consist of three 6-year crop rotations and have the statistical layout split-split-plot on Lanna and Säby and split-strip plot on Stenstugu.
+Each year in the crop rotation is represented but no replicates for crops in crop rotation.
 The experiment has four nitrogen levels.